The Nordic alternative protein research ecosystem

 The Cow Free Protein Network

-The Cow Free Protein Network is another network focusing on cellular food production, bringing together experts from all parts of the value chain.
+The Cow Free Protein Network k focuses on cellular food production, bringing together experts from all parts of the value chain.

 Food & Bio Cluster Denmark

 The Food & Bio Cluster Denmark connects companies and knowledge institutions within the food and bioresources sector.
-The cluster organises regular thematic events and large-scale conferences, such as the Food & Bio Summit 2024 in Aarhus and the International Conference on Precision Fermentation of Milk Proteins in Aalborg.
+The cluster organises regular thematic events and large-scale conferences, such as the Food & Bio Summit 2024 in Aarhus, the International Conference on Precision Fermentation of Milk Proteins 2024 in Aalborg and the Biosolutions Scale-Up Symposium together with the Danish Technological Institute in 2026.
 They coordinate the International Cellular Agriculture Network (ICAN), which brings together stakeholders from Denmark, Singapore and the United States to accelerate the development of cellular agriculture technologies.
-These gatherings are essential for fostering dialogue between researchers and industry stakeholders, especially as precision fermentation gains traction as a key alternative protein production method.
+Gatherings such as these are essential for fostering dialogue between researchers and industry stakeholders, especially as precision fermentation gains traction as a key alternative protein production method.

 Food 2.0